 Reading: His teef are as sharp as the edge of my knee.

-The potential error teef in (5) incorporates a well known dialect feature of African American Vernacular English [AAVE]: the realization of syllable final �th as final �f (Labov et al, 1968; Rickford, 1999).
+The potential error teef for teeth in (5) incorporates a well known dialect feature of African American Vernacular English [AAVE]: the realization of syllable final �th as final �f (Labov et al, 1968; Rickford, 1999).
 Members of the Philadelphia Latino community who have intimate contact with the black community share many of these features (Poplack, 1978).
-It is probable that the reader understood the second word as �teeth.� Yet there remains a certain amount of doubt, since the reader may have decoded teeth as /tiyf/ but not made a firm connection with the meaning �teeth.� In the semantic shadow of this potential error there is a clear reading error, knee, which we suggest would be less likely if �teeth� had been understood.
+It is probable that the reader understood the second word as �teeth.� Yet, there remains a certain amount of doubt, since the reader may have decoded teeth as /tiyf/ but not made a firm connection with the meaning �teeth.� In the semantic shadow of this potential error there is a clear reading error, knee for knife, which we suggest would be less likely if �teeth� had been understood.
 The question remains, was this second reading error influenced in any way by the initial deviation?

 An eight-year old student in the second grade read a sentence with three errors recorded as in (6) [dk = �don�t know�]: